MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 #### Allow and Deny rules

 The Allow rules in the base policy will allow all the Microsoft components delivered by the OS and the cloud deployments to be trusted.
-The Deny rules will block user mode applications and kernel components considered unsafe for the security posture of the solution.
+The Deny rules block user mode applications and kernel components considered unsafe for the security posture of the solution.

 > [!NOTE]
 > The Allow and Deny rules in the base policy are updated regularly to improve product funtionality and maximize protection of your solution.